 Bucking the Trend

-It’s essential for parents to be proactive and really talk to their children about the dangers of drugs, not just street drugs, but any drugs.
-Comprehensive education materials are available, often at no cost, such as those available from Drug Free World.
-With these tools, parents can arm themselves to provide the facts and help their children make good choices.
+It’s essential for parents to be proactive and talk to their children about the dangers of drugs, not just street drugs, but any drugs.
+Comprehensive education materials are available, often at no cost, such as those offered by Drug-Free World.
+With these tools, parents can arm themselves to provide the facts and help their children make healthy choices.